12 Step VS Non 12 Step

 - Encourages open discussion at meetings

-After considering the basic differences between a 12-step versus a non 12-step program, you may decide that you would be more receptive to a non 12-step.
-The treatment specialists at Non 12-Step Rehab Near Me can guide you to an appropriate drug and alcohol treatment program that resonates with your personal worldviews.
-For more information about our free locator service, please contact us at (866) 644-7911.
+After considering the basic differences between a 12 step versus a non 12 step program, you may decide that you would be more receptive to a non 12 step.
+For more information please call to connect with a treatment center at (866) 644-7911.